Aura Parental Controls Review 2024: Are They Worth It?

 Aura Parental Controls Review: Quick Expert Summary

 Aura’s parental controls are good for keeping an eye on your child’s Android and iOS devices and the games they play on Windows.
-Aura also provides a well-rounded security suite, including a VPN, an antivirus, and more, to fully protect you and your kids online.
+Aura’s most expensive bundle also provides a well-rounded security suite, including Safe Gaming, an antivirus, and more, to protect you and your kids online.
+It’s a little pricey, but you get a fair amount of features to justify the cost.

 The parental controls come with a set of industry-standard features, like web and app filtering, activity reports, screen time management, and a tool to pause the internet.
 You can even set time limits for individual apps, such as setting two separate limits for social media and for educational content.